JMawyin/DataSciencePortafolio/README.md

   Advanced Programming Techniques DATA 602:

   *DATA602-SimplifiedBlockChain.py -- A simplified block chain was develop to understand how a growing list of transactions (blocks), are linked using cryptography (hashes) to make the list of transactions tamper resistance.

+   DATA 608 - Knowledge and Visual Analytics:

+  *608_Final_Project.Rmd AND 608-FP_app.py -- Developed a interactive DataTable using Dash/Plotly to visualize the effect of variable electricity price on consumer demand.